In-Context Learning Enhanced Credibility Transformer: Introduction

 Recent work by \citet{richman2024credibility} introduced the Credibility Transformer, demonstrating how classical credibility concepts can be embedded within modern Transformer architectures helping to improve the predictive performance of Transformers on tabular input data.
-Their approach leverages the CLS token mechanism of \citet{devlin2019bert} to implement a learnable prior that is combined with feature-specific information through an attention-weighted averaging -- similarly to linear \citet{buhlmann1967experience} credibility -- achieving state-of-the-art performance on insurance datasets while maintaining explainability.
-A main benefit of this credibility mechanism that acts similar to drop-out during model training is the stabilization of the training algorithm leading to delayed early stopping points and better feature extraction.
+Their approach leverages the classify (CLS) token mechanism of \citet{devlin2019bert} to implement a learnable prior that is combined with feature-specific information through an attention-weighted averaging -- similarly to linear \citet{buhlmann1967experience} credibility.
+This Credibility Transformer architecture achieves state-of-the-art performance on insurance datasets while maintaining some explainability.
+A main benefit of the credibility mechanism (that acts similar to drop-out during model training) is the stabilization of the training algorithm leading to a delayed early stopping point and better feature extraction.

-However, existing approaches, including the Credibility Transformer, evaluate each risk in isolation during inference, neglecting potentially valuable information from similar observations within the portfolio.
-This limitation becomes particularly relevant in practical scenarios where insurers must price policies for risk profiles with limited historical experience while having access to recent claims data from similar risks, just think of expanding an existing insurance product to new geographical regions.
+However, existing approaches, including the Credibility Transformer, evaluate each risk in isolation during inference, neglecting potentially valuable information from similar instances within the portfolio.
+This limitation becomes particularly relevant in practical scenarios where insurers must price policies for risk profiles with a limited historical experience while having access to recent claims data from similar policies, just think of expanding an existing insurance product to a new geographical region.
 The ability to leverage this contextual information dynamically, without retraining the model, may significantly enhance predictive accuracy and adapt to risk patterns of similar experience.